FormMail.pl

 Step 1: Download and Extract

-Download the FormMail package and extract it.
+Download the FormMail package and extract it to your server.

 Step 2: Configure the Script

-Edit FormMail.pl and configure these critical variables:
+Edit FormMail.pl and set these variables:

 @referers = ('yourdomain.com', 'www.yourdomain.com');

-# IMPORTANT: Whitelist allowed recipients
+# Whitelist allowed recipients (prevents open relay abuse)

 @recipients = ('[email protected]', '[email protected]');

-# Path to sendmail
+# Path to sendmail binary

 $mailprog = '/usr/sbin/sendmail';

-Step 4: Set Permissions
+Step 3: Upload and Set Permissions

 chmod 755 FormMail.pl

-Step 5: Create Your Form
+Step 4: Create Your Form

 <form action="/cgi-bin/FormMail.pl" method="POST">